 In spite of the fact that it is hard to precisely define Europe or the Pan-European identity because of the linguistic and some cultural diversity, it is still possible to identify several universally shared values and/or standards that almost all the European states have.
 The European project has been successful because of the simple fact that they have all started to want political peace and therefore settled several institutions to make sure that some peace-building values are truly understood and respected by all.

-The shared past in Christianity, the fact that they were influenced by some important movements like Renaissance, Romanticism, that fact they have survived the same horrible wars and they understood that they all wanted the same thing: a more sustainable and peaceful continent, contributes to the unity of Europe.
+The shared past in Christianity, the fact that they were influenced by some important movements like Renaissance, Romanticism, that they have survived the same horrible wars and they understood that they all wanted the same thing: a more sustainable and peaceful continent, contributes to the unity of Europe.

 Europe has already got a flag, an anthem, its own currency, a single market and so on.
 There are a lot of things that Europeans have in common and they have both their local national identity(French, German, Spanish etc.) and the regional supranational identity(European), too.
-Moreover, the personal experience of identity is something very personal and some local identity holders experience the same local identity differently.
+Moreover, the personal experience of identity is something very private and some local identity holders experience the same local identity differently.
 For example, a Parisian lives the French life differently from her/his fellows from Nice or Strasbourg.
 It goes the same way for any other nationality and the European identity, too.
-Identity be it local or supranational is something very organic and depending on the exact geographical spot where one lives, it is experiences in a myriad different ways.
+Identity, be it local or supranational, is something very organic and depending on the exact geographical spot where one lives, it is experienced in a myriad different ways.
 But, what connects them all is a wide range of values and shared interests that not only keeps the European states together, but also contributes to a deeper integration.